Lopolin-LP/splitFileUploads-Vencord/README.md

 - If any archiving tool adds headers to Split Archives, this plugin will fail COMPLETELY.

 ## What If [...] doesn't have the plugin? / The Archive is a bit weird?
 Fear not!
-Tools like [7-zip](https://www.7-zip.org/) help our in this case!
+Tools like [7-zip](https://www.7-zip.org/) help out in this case!
 They got all the features this plugin utilizes.

 ## Installation
 1. Download this repo into `userplugins/splitFileUploads`